-If your programme has option choice then information about how and when to choose your option units can be found online (please refer to Important Links and Information).
-If applicable, you will receive an email notification at the relevant point in the year when online unit selection is available and if you need to discuss option choices, please contact your Director of Studies.
+Information about how and when to choose your option units can be found online.
+You will receive an email notification at the relevant point in the year when online unit selection is available.
+If you want to discuss your option choices, please contact your Director of Studies.